srinath-chakravarthy/ovito/doc/python/introduction/particle_properties.rst

 system is therefore nothing else than a collection of :py:class:`~ovito.data.ParticleProperty` instances.
 The only mandatory property, which is always present, is the ``Position`` property.
 Note that all :py:class:`ParticleProperties <ovito.data.ParticleProperty>` contain the same number of values, implicitly defining the number of particles in the system.
+This number can be retrieved using the :py:attr:`~ovito.data.DataCollection.number_of_particles` attribute.

 The properties forming a particle system are subsumed in a :py:class:`~ovito.data.DataCollection`, which is a general container for data objects in OVITO.
 In addition to per-particle properties, a data collection